Prize (law): End of privateering and the decline of naval prizes

-Shortly before World War II France passed a law which allowed for taking prizes, as did the Netherlands and Norway, though the German invasion and subsequent capitulation of all three of those countries quickly put this to an end.
+On the precipice of World War II, France, the Netherlands, and Norway may have revived their naval prize policies, though the German invasion and subsequent capitulation of all three of those countries quickly put this to an end.
 Britain formally ended the eligibility of naval officers to share in prize money in 1948.

 Under contemporary international law and treaties, nations may still bring enemy vessels before their prize courts, to be condemned and sold.
 But no nation now offers a share to the officers or crew who risked their lives in the capture:

 Self-interest was the driving force that compelled men of the sea to accept the international law of prize ... [including merchants] because it brought a valuable element of certainty to their dealings.
 If the rules were clear and universal, they could ship their goods abroad in wartime, after first buying insurance against known risks. ...
 On the other side of the table, those purchasing vessels and cargoes from prize courts had the comfort of knowing that what they bought was really theirs.
 The doctrine and practice of maritime prize was widely adhered to for four centuries, among a multitude of sovereign nations, because adhering to it was in the material interest of their navies, their privateersmen, their merchants and bankers, and their sovereigns.
 Diplomats and international lawyers who struggle in this world to achieve a universal rule of law may well ponder on this lesson.